MattPahuta/oldagram/README.md

 ### The challenge

-Build the Oldagram app (A take on Instagram) using HTML, CSS, and JavaScript (strech goals).
+Build the Oldagram app (Instagram parody) using HTML, CSS, and JavaScript.

 Users should be able to: